-4.7 Transferring units
+4.6 Transferring units

 Units may be transferred in accordance with the provisions of the Constitution.
 A transfer of units must be in writing, signed by both the seller and the buyer and transfer duty paid (if applicable) before it is given to Trilogy Funds.
-Trilogy Funds has the right to refuse a transfer without assigning any reason.

-4.8 Adding to your investment
+4.7 Adding to your investment